noforn/gpt-oss-tools/README.md

 ## **Key Features**

 - **Natural, interactive conversations** — Use Iris from the command-line or through a sleek web interface, powered by a fast, private local model that delivers clear, markdown-formatted answers.
 - **Real-time web intelligence** — Search the web, open specific pages, and get concise, relevant summaries for up-to-date information.
 - **Weather at a glance** — Automatically detect your location and pull accurate forecasts from weather.gov.
+- **Real-time stock market insights** — Fetch live prices, daily changes, and percentage moves for any ticker.
 - **Safe, powerful code execution** — Run Python in a secure sandbox for quick calculations, data processing, or rapid prototyping.
 - **Seamless calendar management** — View, create, and delete events from your Google Calendar after a one-time authentication.
 - **Scheduled tasks** — Create one-time or recurring tasks, mark them complete, and have your agenda persist across sessions.